Last updated: July 20, 2021

-For scheduled scans, you can see the scan settings that you made when creating the scan, such as the configuration and scheduling settings.
+For scans that have been scheduled but not yet started, you can see the settings that you made when creating the scan, such as the configuration and scheduling settings.
 Depending on your authorizations, you can also edit these details.

-For recurring scans, you can also see a list of all previous times the scan was run, including information about the issues that were found, the duration of the scan, and so on.
-You can click on any previous scan to view more details about it.
+For recurring scans, you can also see a list of all previous times the scan has run, including information about the issues that were found, the duration of the scan, and so on.
+Click on any previous scan to view more details about it.

-For recurring scans, the number of issues that are new, resolved, and regressed as compared to the previous scan are also shown.
-This enables you to monitor your progress over time
+For recurring scans, the tab shows the number of issues that are new, resolved, and regressed as compared to the previous scan.
+This enables you to monitor your security posture over time.

-Scans with the status "Failed" are scans that were terminated early for some reason.
+Scans with the status "Failed" have been terminated early for some reason.
 It could be that the scan never started, for example, if the scanner was unable to connect to any of the URLs specified.